carlabates/RepData_PeerAssessment1/PA1_template.md

 The data was provided as part of the assignment.
 I downloaded it and saved it to my working directory.
 I then prepared the R environment by loading the packages I would need for the assignment and reading the data into a data frame named x.
 I needed to set the classes of the variables because 1) the date variable will be easier to convert from type character rather than the default type of factor and 2) questions in the assignment require the interval variable to act as a categorical variable which is facilitated by typing it as character.

-Note:  In order to avoid reults returned as scientific notation, I set options to round to two decimal places.
+Note:  In order to avoid results returned as scientific notation, I set options to round to two decimal places.